Island School: History

 Dr. Colin Niven, a graduate of Gonville and Caius College, Cambridge and Brasenose College, Oxford, was principal of Island School between 1983–1988.

 David James became the school's first internally appointed principal in 1988.
-Mr. James was an innovator, introducing the new British National Curriculum, vocational education and the decision to begin the International Baccalaureate at 16–18.
+Mr. James was an innovator, introducing the new National Curriculum for England, vocational education and the decision to begin the International Baccalaureate at 16–18.
 He enhanced the responsibilities of the Sixth Form enabling "students to become surrogate teachers and leaders of the school".
 He broadened the profile of Island School's out-reach efforts in both Hong Kong and abroad through the encouragement of student participation in community service programs among them the Summerbridge and School After School program through which Island School students taught English and life skills to less privileged children.
 In 1990 Island School became the first ESF school to introduce an Interim Week during which the regular timetable was abandoned for a range of alternative challenges in Hong Kong and overseas.

 Mr. James retired in 2005 and was succeeded by a deputy principal Mrs. Michelle Hughes, a graduate of Open University.
 Mrs Hughes's tenure began in difficult circumstances with a pay dispute between the teachers and the ESF which resulted in some curtailing of the extracurricular program and support for parent-run activities like the school fair.
 Her tenure has been characterised by its attention to meeting the modern imperatives of quality assurance and in the increasing role of "student voice" at Island School.
 She also helped the School transition to the International Baccalaureate in Y12 and Y13.

 Mrs. Hughes left the position in June 2009, and was replaced by Mr Christopher Binge, who had been the secondary principal at the La Châtaigneraie campus of the International School of Geneva.
 Mr Chris Binge was born and grew up in England, educated at Cambridge University (MA in Mathematics) and the Institute of Education, London (PGCE Maths Education).
 During his tenure, Binge played a large role in forwarding the Island School Redevelopment Project to redevelop the now quickly deteriorating Borrett Road campus.
 Binge was also an important driver in the School transitioning to the Middle Years Programme and the Island Futures Programme in the Middle School.
 In 2016, Binge left to become the head of Markham College.

 Mr. Stephen Loggie left the position in December 2024 after his term ended.
 He was replaced by Ms. Nina Gunson who is now the current principal of Island School.